Let’s travel back in time to the eve of my 25th birthday.

 “There’s someone I want to introduce to you!
 She’s like a HUGE fan of yours.”

-I shot my brother a subtle look of pure death.
+I shot my brother a subtle look of pure death and destruction.

 Was he for real?
 Wasn’t humiliating your sister like this against some sort of international sibling code?
 I instinctively kicked him, hard, in the shins with my pointy stiletto heel.